 12. Tiered Railway Sleeper Stairway

-Got a slope in your yard?
-Turn it into a three-tiered garden like this with the help of railway sleepers.
-They are a brilliant way to delineate sections to create depth.
-Natural wood adds aesthetic value to the scene without detracting from the beauty of flowers and other plants.
+Have a slope in your yard?
+Turn it into a three-tiered garden with the help of railway sleepers.
+They are a brilliant way to delineate sections and create depth.
+The natural wood adds aesthetic value to the scene without detracting from the beauty of flowers and other plants.
 Moreover, the sleepers easily form a stunning stairway all the way to the top of your yard..

 13. Treated Old Flower Bed Border